abhilashsiyer/ams/README.md

   Given Launch "https://www.seleniumeasy.com/test/"
   ```

 5. Next step is Navigate to Radio Buttons Demo from Input Forms.
 When you do this manually you see that you are doing two clicks.
-One on Input Form which opens a dropdown and then you click Radio Buttons Demo.
-In a very simple manner you may write -
+One on Input Form which opens a dropdown and then you click on Radio Buttons Demo.
+In a very simple manner using the text as identifier you may write -
 ```
 When click by text "InputForm"
 And click by text "Radio Buttons Demo"
 ```
-6. Further, you need to click Male radio button, Click button checked value and verify the checked value starts with Radio button.
-As Male doesn't have a unique ID , we will use text identifer as above but ```Get Checked ``` button has a unique ID which is ```buttoncheck``` .
-So how do you write when you have a unique ID ?
-You say :
+6. Further, you need to click Male radio button, click on button Checked value and verify the value starts with Radio button.
+As Male doesn't have a unique ID , we will again use text identifer as above.
+However, ```Get Checked ``` button has a unique ID which is ```buttoncheck``` .

+If a unique ID is available, it is always the most preferred value as an app developer can still keep the same ID but change the text based on business requirements.
+For more information on how to find identifers refer to https://www.softwaretestinghelp.com/locate-elements-in-chrome-ie-selenium-tutorial-7/.

+Coming back to our step, for our test step, we write -
 ```
 And click by text "Male"
 And click by id "buttoncheck"